jluk/ACC-Documentation/README.md

 This will be a free service to all Azure customers.

 ## Supported browsers
-The cloud console is supported for Chrome, Firefox, Safari, IE, and Edge.
+The Cloud Console is supported for Chrome, Firefox, Safari, IE, and Edge.

 ## Feedback
 [Internal] Please provide feedback on the Cloud Console Teams discussion.